-Summary: In this post, I will describe how I got back into the writing mode after nearly a two year break.
+In this post, learn how I got back into the writing mode after nearly a two year break.
 Today, I write nearly 4,000 words per day in the form of blog posts, and work towards completing my next novel.

 A little over two years ago, I published my debut novel NRI: Now, Returned to India.
 I had planned out a four part series around the adventures of Amol Dixit, and things looked great.
 Then, this thing called LIFE happened.
 I got a career opportunity with amazon, we moved to Bengaluru, and the disruptions began.
 My new job involved almost constant traveling.
 In fact, for the first nine months of 2015, I was in the office for a total of 12 days!
 I fell into the trap of not writing, and began to use every possible excuse as my lifeline.
 Early morning travel, spending the who day at construction sites, returning to the hotel room late at night.
 We’ve all used these excuses in some form or the other.
 And then there was social media.
 Every spare moment was spent on the likes of Facebook.